Declarative Probabilistic Logic Programming in Discrete-Continuous Domains: Computing Expected Labels via Algebraic Model Counting

 \begin{restatable}[ALW on d-DNNF]{proposition}{alwonddnnf} We are given the propositional formulas $\phi$ and $\phi_q$ and a set $\mathcal{S}$ of ancestral samples, we can use Algorithm~\ref{alg:prob_via_alw_kc} to compute the conditional probability $P_\dcpprogram(\mu=q|\evidenceset=e)$. \end{restatable}

 \begin{proof} See Appendix~\ref{app:proof:alwonddnnf}. \end{proof}

 Algorithm~\ref{alg:prob_via_alw_kc} takes as input a two propositional logic formulas $\phi$ and $\phi_q$, and a set of ancestral samples.
 It then knowledge-compiles the formulas $\phi \land \phi_q$ and $\phi$ into circuits $\Gamma_q$ and $\Gamma$.
 These circuits are then evaluated using Algorithm~\ref{alg:unormalize_alw}.
-The variables $ialw_q$ and $ialw$ hold infinitesimal numbers.
-The returned result is the ration of these two number, which corresponds to ration in Equation~\ref{eq:prop:alwapproximation}.
+The variables $ialw_q$ and $ialw$ hold infinitesimal numbers. \fixed{ The ratio of these two numbers, which corresponds to the ratio in Equation~\ref{eq:prop:alwapproximation}, is an infinitesimal number having as second argument $0$ and as first argument the conditional probability.}